 The Principal/Program Administrator or Associate Superintendent, Administrative Services' designee shall make all reasonable efforts to investigate any problems within his or her authority.
-A complaint that is reported to the Principal but is about a problem beyond the scope of authority of the Principal shall be forwarded in a timely manner, but not tc exceed 10 working days, to the appropriate administrator for resolution.
+A complaint that is reported to the Principal but is about a problem beyond the scope of authority of the Principal shall be forwarded in a timely manner, but not to exceed 10 working days, to the appropriate administrator for resolution.
 An attempt to resolve a valid complaint within a reasonable time period not to exceed 30 working days from the date the complaint was received will be made.
 Complaints may be filed anonymously.
 If the complainant has indicated on the complaint form that he or she would like a response to the complaint, a response with a resolution of the complaint will be made to the complainant within 45 working days of the initial filing of the complaint.
-This response will be mailed to the address provided on the complaint form and will be prepared in English and in the primcipal shall also forward the report to the Associate Superintendent, Administrative Services.
+This response will be mailed to the address provided on the complaint form and will be prepared in English and in the primary language in which the complaint was filed.
+If the Principal is the administrator who has prepared this report, the Principal shall also forward the report to the Associate Superintendent, Administrative Services.